NEVED123/PgnAnalyzer/DOCS.md

 ### ``public class Pgn``

-Inherits ``Dictionary<String, object>``.
-Stores pgn tags as key/value pairs.
-See examples for usage.
+Stores pgn tags as key/value pairs that can be indexed like a dictionary.
+Keys are case-insensitive, See examples for usage.

 #### Properties
 | Property | Description |